kiyoad/docker-xvfb-jp/README.md

   Experimental: false
 ```

-* a SSH client on your local PC.(Also use the port forwarding function)
+* a SSH client on your local PC.(also use the port forwarding function)
     * Tera Term

 * a RDP client or a VNC client on your local PC.